Majjhima Nikāya 28

 Tassa dhātārammaṇameva cittaṁ pakkhandati pasīdati santiṭṭhati adhimuccati.

-Based on that element alone, their mind becomes secure, confident, settled, and decided.
+Based on that element alone, their mind leaps forth, gains confidence, settles down, and becomes decided.

 Tañce, āvuso, bhikkhuṁ pare aniṭṭhehi akantehi amanāpehi samudācaranti, pāṇisamphassenapi leḍḍusamphassenapi daṇḍasamphassenapi satthasamphassenapi.